Chapter 2.2 – Ports and Distribution Networks

 • Port real estate tends to be more expensive than the surrounding areas.
 The market price of port real estate is often higher, particularly because it is scarcer and located in high accessibility and connectivity areas.
 Port managers want to avoid facing opportunity costs linked to the sub-optimal use of prime locations in the port area.
 Still, port managers cannot price the port real estate too high as they have to consider the competitive setting in attracting logistics operations.

 • Port real estate tends to be priced differently.
-Very often, the logistics service provider cannot buy the land as most ports are landlords, whereby the port authority gives the port real estate as a concession to the private port or warehouse operator for a specific term.
+The logistics service provider often cannot buy the land as most ports are landlords, whereby the port authority gives the port real estate as a concession to the private port or warehouse operator for a specific term.

 • Manufacturers have less flexibility because of the constraint of calling the port where the distribution center is located, giving fewer routing options.
 A distribution center located at an intermediate location can have more options and benefit from inter-port competition.